GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab15/Lab-1/README.md

 The gsctl tool comes with sample feeder (stateful) and processor (stateless) services in the Services folder.<br>
 You must use the default artifact repository when deploying the sample services.<br>
 #### To deploy the sample GigaSpaces services:
+1. `cd $GS_HOME/examples/data-app/event-processing`
+2. `./build.sh pacakge`
+3. Log in to GS cli:<br>
+   `$GS_HOME/bin/gs.sh --server https://<manager host>:8090 --username gs-admin --password <gsctl secretId token>`
-1. When deploying the sample services, you should first deploy the processor service.<br>
+4. When deploying the sample services, you should first deploy the processor service.<br>
-   As this is a stateful service, you need to specify both the service type and service name.<br>
    Type the following command to deploy a processor service called **mySpace**:<br>
-   `deploy --type=stateful mySpace data-processor.jar`
+   `pu deploy --property=memory=1024 mySpace $GS_HOME/examples/data-app/event-processing/processor/target/data-processor.jar`
-2. Next, deploy the feeder service.
-As this is a stateless service, you only have to specify the service name.<br>
+5. Next, deploy the feeder service.<br>
    Type the following command to deploy a feeder service called **myFeeder**:<br>
-   `deploy --type=stateless myFeeder data-feeder.jar`
+   `pu deploy myFeeder $GS_HOME/examples/data-app/event-processing/feeder/target/data-feeder.jar`
 ## Monitoring the GigaSpaces Services
 After you deploy your GigaSpaces services and microservices, you can monitor them using the following built-in web interfaces: